 The convertible collar offers a bit more structure to a shirt or blouse than the Peter Pan, but is not as tailored as a banded shirt collar.
 It can be worn open or closed (hence the name), and looks very nice in a contrast fabric.

-Worn open, the collar creates a lapel for a tailored, almost jacket-like opening.
+The opened collar with lapel creates a tailored, almost jacket-like opening.
 It sits open much more elegantly than a traditional, tailored shirt collar, yet does not appear too casual.

-It is, however, the collar used on camp shirts, often made of brightly colored prints (Hawaiian shirts use the convertible collar, for example).
+It can, however, be quite casual.
+It's the collar used on camp shirts, often made of brightly colored prints (Hawaiian shirts use the convertible collar, for example).

 This collar, you'll notice, does not follow the shape of the neckline and is, in fact, almost straight.
 That is what allows the collar to fold nicely and stand up near the neck, rather than laying flat against the blouse.